winstonchiong/decisionlabucsf.github.io/_pages/05-hiring.md

 </div>

-We seek a highly motivated and collaborative postdoctoral scholar to join an interdisciplinary research program on on experiences of dementia and on the development of new treatments and technologies for neurologic disorders.
+We seek a highly motivated and collaborative postdoctoral scholar to join an interdisciplinary research program on experiences of dementia and on the development of new treatments and technologies for neurologic disorders.
 This work will be directed by [Winston Chiong, MD PhD]({{ '/team/index.html#Winston-Chiong' | prepend: site.baseurl | prepend: site.url }})